DUNE-DAQ/microservices/ers-dbwriter/README.md

 and if the env variables are set, it should start printing the messages that it is receiving and writing to the database.

+Long term, it may be preferable to use `telegraf` as a kafka to postgresql bridge or KafkaConnect for postgresql to avoid longterm code maintance here.

 # Deploying on kubernetes
 First, we need to make the secrets.
 Create a yaml file `ers-secret.yaml` containing the secrets:
 ```